Mites, Monsanto Cause Colony Collapse Disorder; Is Fungi A Solution?

 Just like we humans have become concerned with the diversity of our gut microbiota, the health of bees’ microbiome is essential to their livelihood.
 Snodgrassella alvi is crucial to bees’ digestive process as well as their ability to fight off pathogens.

 After observing this, researchers exposed bees to typical pathogens they would face in the field, noticing those exposed to glyphosate died at a significantly higher rate.
 Of course, Bayer/Monsanto refuted the validity of the experiment saying the study didn’t sufficiently mimic field conditions.
 But that’s unsurprising considering the company rejected negative results from a self-sponsored study in which scientists tested the effect of pesticides known as neonicotinoids (neonics) on colony collapse disorder – a year later a larger study affirmed those results.

-Just like it sounds, neonics are an insecticide resembling nicotine that have been eyed as a potential culprit that’s causing colony collapse.
+Just like it sounds, neonics are insecticides resembling nicotine that have been eyed as a potential culprit that’s causing colony collapse.
 According to the aforementioned study, it turns out the local environment has a lot to do with the way neonics affect bee colonies.
-In areas of great forage diversity – where there are more wild flowers and types of pollen available – the neonics had no immediate negative affect on the colony.
+In areas of great forage diversity – where there are more wildflowers and types of pollen available – the neonics had no immediate negative effect on the colony.
 However, in areas where there was primarily commercial farming and less variety of wildflowers, bees were significantly affected, particularly when it came to reproduction.